-Should I Exercise on an Empty Stomach?
+Is It Better to Exercise on an Empty Stomach?

+Is it better to exercise on an empty stomach?
 Have you ever heard the advice to exercise on an empty stomach?
 If so, you may be wondering whether it's worth a try.
 After all, exercising can help you get in shape and reach your weight loss goals, so it makes sense that doing it on an empty stomach could help maximize those benefits.

 However, some factors must be considered before exercising without eating.
 So let's take a closer look at why you should (or shouldn't) exercise on an empty stomach.

 Low-Intensity Exercise Is Better on an Empty Stomach